 Mindfulness is a life skill that benefits everyone!

 Wellness is more than being free from illness.
 It's also about engaging in and fully experiencing life, finding and maintaining balance, and learning to capture moments of joy in every day.
-Wellness requires us to make healthy choices (meals, exercise, stress management, sleep), to be fully present in our lives, and to develop/maintain healthy habits of both mind and body.
-Mindfulness is one of many life skills to help prevent illness/injury and to positively impact our overall well-being.
+Integrating mindfulness and yoga practices into your daily routine will help you and your family develop and/or sustain healthy habits of both mind and body throughout your lives.

 Mindfulness, and other contemplative/integrative practices such as Yoga, help to shape both our mind and our body.
 Mindfulness helps to: reduce cortisol production (a stress hormone); lower blood pressure and heart rate; strengthen our immune system; lessen fatigue; slow the aging process, and improve our ability to manage/tolerate chronic pain.

 An overwhelming schedule, perfectionism, expectations, competition, social media, distracting/negative thoughts, and a lack of connection with others (and with ourselves) can create chronic stress and anxiety.
 Mindfulness helps us to combat this stress, anchor ourselves in the present moment, manage our thoughts, balance our emotions, and develop more self-compassion (as well as compassion for others).
 A great deal of scientific research explains how practicing mindfulness changes our brain and provides long term benefits.